Target (New Zealand TV series): Hidden camera house trials

-Target have their own Hidden Camera house which is located in a different area of New Zealand each season.
-The house has Hidden Cameras throughout and is used to send various tradesmen there to carry out work, the tradesmen being left in the home alone while the occupant of the house goes out.
-Jobs can range from repairing appliances in the home, to building, electrical or plumbing work.
-The test is not only to see the standard of the work carried out but also the actions of the worker, whether he/she wanders into rooms of the house he/she has no reason to be in and whether the worker acts in a professional manner.
+Target has its own hidden camera house, which is located in a different area of New Zealand each season.
+The house has hidden cameras throughout and is used to send various tradesmen there to carry out work.
+The tradesmen are left in the home alone while the occupant of the house goes out.
+Jobs can range from repairing appliances in the home to building, electrical or plumbing work.
+The test is not only to see the standard of the work carried out but also the actions of the worker, whether they wander into rooms of the house they have no reason to be in, and whether the worker acts in a professional manner.

-In March 2011, The house that Target uses for filming in Tauranga was uncovered by an electrician who had been called to fit a power point in the bedroom.
+In March 2011, the house that Target uses for filming in Tauranga was uncovered by an electrician who had been called to fit a power point in the bedroom.
 The electrician started the job but quickly suspected something was out of the ordinary when he noticed a diary lying open next to where he was working, bikinis on the bed, and photographs of women.
 He also found a hidden camera in a smoke alarm.
 He left the job immediately and phoned his lawyer who advised him not to continue.
 This event has not aired yet.

-In May 2012 a Hidden Camera trial was aired revealing a carpet cleaner performing an indecent act in the actor's home.
-Within minutes of the occupant leaving the house the tradesman was filmed sniffing various items of clothing in a laundry basket and later spraying perfume onto a pair of woman's underwear.
-He then turns on the household computer visiting a pornography website and begins masturbating into a pair of the actor's underwear.
+In May 2012 a hidden camera trial was aired revealing a carpet cleaner performing an indecent act in the actor's home.
+Within minutes of the occupant leaving the house, the tradesman was filmed sniffing various items of clothing in a laundry basket and later spraying perfume onto a pair of woman's underwear.
+He then turns on the household computer, visiting a pornography website, and begins masturbating into a pair of the actor's underwear.
 The tradesman performs this act at least twice during the segment.
 This particular episode focused around this one hidden camera trial with trials of other carpet cleaners not aired.
-Neither the company the carpet cleaner worked for was named nor was the tradesman.
+Neither the company the carpet cleaner worked for was named, nor was the tradesman.
 The matter was referred to the New Zealand Police and the tradesman was charged with burglary and wilfully accessing a computer.
 The tradesman was fired from his job and granted name suppression.

 Restaurant trials

 Some trials have involved an actor visiting a restaurant or other food service place and while dining there taking a sample of the food purchased.
 The sample is sent to a lab for analysis.
-Also the standard of the service is examined and any hygiene practices.
+The standard of the service and any hygiene practices are also examined.

 The 16 June 2009 edition of the consumer show featured a hidden camera segment assessing the hygiene standards of eight Auckland cafes, and claimed chicken from Cafe Cézanne contained high levels of faecal coliforms.
 TV3 released a statement on behalf of production company Top Shelf Productions admitting food samples from the cafes were incorrectly coded and they were unable to confirm which one had produced the contaminated food.

-Subsequently to this the owners of Cafe Cézanne has started legal proceedings against Top Shelf Productions.
+Subsequently, the owners of Cafe Cézanne has started legal proceedings against Top Shelf Productions.